CaDaBu/Analysis-of-Ohio-Congressional-Districts/Index.md

     }

 To demonstrate tri, we introduce the package USAboundaries.
-USAboundaries contains boundaries for states, counties, and congresional districts over american history.
+USAboundaries contains boundaries for states, counties, and congressional districts over American history.
 The following code extracts a polygon representing the 3rd district of Ohio (Portions of Columbus) and triangulates it.

     library(USAboundaries)
     ohiodist<-us_boundaries(type="congressional",resolution="low",state="Ohio")